Gerard-Eastman/ai110-module3tinker-themoodmachine-starter/model_card.md

 I used both the rule based and the machine learning model to compare.
 For rule based I got up to 74% accuracy on the test data and when expirementing I found that it has a hard time understanding slang.
 My attention mechinism was probably to weak too because it segments the expressions in chunks which can make it hard.
 The ml model was a perfect fit and was able to get slang correct too.

 **Intended purpose:**
-What is this model trying to do?
-Example: classify short text messages as moods like positive, negative, neutral, or mixed.

-This model is trying to classify a text message as postive, negative, or mixed.
+This model is trying to classify a text message as positive, negative, or mixed.
 But it does so in different ways.
 Using a rule based system and using a machine learning model to see how closely I can get to the model with rules.
 74% is pretty good in my opinion.

 **How it works (brief):**
 ##### Rule Based Model